-Remember that cover letters should always be sent with your résumé.
+Always send a cover letter with your résumé.
 You can see cover letter writing tips and examples later in this guide.

 There is no single prescribed format for résumés.
 Here are some basic rules, however, to follow in designing an attractive and informative résumé: